-A.2 Examinee should be able to evaluate the work done by a force or multiple forces on a given system to the changes in that system total energy and power and apply the law of conservation of energy to describe, analyze and solve problems that are difficult to analyze using Newton's Laws of Motion.
-This section may include:
+C.2 Examinee should be able to evaluate the work done by a force or multiple forces on a given system to the changes in that system total energy and power and apply the law of conservation of energy to describe, analyze and solve problems that are difficult to analyze using Newton's Laws of Motion.

-- 1. Work done by constant or varying force.
+- 1. Work done by constant or variable forces

-- 2. Energy.
+- 2. Energy

-- 3. Power.
+- 3. Power

-- 4. Conservation of Energy.

-A.3 Examinee should be able to use the law of conservation of 1D and 2D linear momentum to describe, analyze and solve the motion of situations that are difficult to analyze using Newton's Laws of Motion such as collisions and explosions in 1D and 2D.
-This section may include:
+C.3 Examinee should be able to use the law of conservation of 1D and 2D linear momentum to describe, analyze and solve the motion of situations that are difficult to analyze using Newton's Laws of Motion such as collisions and explosions in 1D and 2D.

-- 1. Center of Mass.

-- 2. Linear Momentum.
+- 1. Center of Mass - 2.
+Linear Momentum and Impulse

-- 3. Impulse.

-- 4. Conservation of linear Momentum.

-- 5. Collisions.

-B. Rotational Motion
+D. Rotational Motion